Masoudvahid/Human-Gesture-Reconstruction/README.md

 2. Plot trajectory of the sensor using the acceleration and gyroscope data.
    The code can be found in [plot_acc_gyr.ipynb](plot_acc_gyr.ipynb).

+---

 ### Experiments:

-1. Comparison of each sensors in stabled motion:
+1. Comparison of each sensors in stationary situation:
-   In this experiment all sensors was placed in a stationary mode where none of them could move at all.
+   In this experiment all sensors was placed in a stationary situation where none of them could move at all.
-   We calculated the Roo Mean Square error and R-Squared Score between each sensor.
+   We calculated the Root Mean Square error and R-Squared Score between each sensor.
-   The experiment can be found in [experiments/stationary](experiments/stationary).
+   The experiment files and results can be found in [experiments/stationary](experiments/stationary).

 2. You can try [helicopter](experiments/helicopter) experiment where one of the sensors was being rotated in a circular motion.